SatelCreative/satel-shopify-theme-deployment/README.md

     current-branch-name: ${{ env.BRANCH_NAME }}
     tag-name: ${{ env.TAG_NAME }}
     org-name: '<github-organization-name>'
+    run-id: <integer>  # To copy setting from main the first time a PR is created, if the settings doesn't exist on github
 ```

 Theme credentials can be stored as GitHub secrets as: